AliByte01/TermuxTheme/README.md

 ```
-THIS TOOL IS MAINTAINED BY AliByte01 AND KEEP UPDATING ALMOST ANYTIME AS WELL AS YOU WILL HOPEFULLY KEEP DONATING TO US.
+THIS TOOL IS CREATED AND MAINTAINED BY AliByte01 AND WILL KEEP UPDATING ALMOST ANYTIME AS WELL AS YOU WILL HOPEFULLY KEEP DONATING TO US.
 ```

-## WHAT'S NEW WITH THIS VERSION 1.5
+## WHAT'S NEW WITH THIS VERSION 1.7
+* FIXED ISSUES IN VERSION 1.5
 * HACK BOX THEME UPDATED
 * EXCAFE BOX FIGLET WITH LOLCAT FIXED
 * COWSAY EYES WITH BOW COW UPDATED